Oh boy, if there ever was a movie I have misjudged based on its title, it has to be A Death in the Gunj.

 By using incidents that would even the most “respectable” Indian adults say, “Isme itna kya hogaya?
 Ye sab humne bhi dekha tha,” to drive the story forward, it really makes one reckon with their confirmed biases about the world and society at large.

 Since A Death in the Gunj is set at a time when the conversation surrounding mental health did not exist in mainstream discourse, one could argue it is only showing the realities of the time: “Uss zamane mein aisa hi hota tha… You all have it so much better now.”
-The film even directly references in this sentiment when Nandu teaches Shutu how to drive.
+The film even directly references this sentiment when Nandu teaches Shutu how to drive.

 And I would not disagree with the principle behind this viewpoint.
 There is a certain… je ne sais quoi in the harassment that Shutu faces, in that such incidents could have happened to almost anyone.
 Most men back then would just “tough it out” and bury their emotions for the sake of the status quo.